Introduction to Hive Commands

 ON (c.ID = o.CUSTOMER_ID);

-All kinds of joins are supported by Hive: Left outer join, right outer join, full outer join.
+Hive supports all kinds of joins: Left outer join, right outer join, and full outer join.

 Tips and Tricks

-Hive makes data processing that easy, straightforward and extensible, that user pay less attention towards optimizing the Hive queries.
-But paying attention towards a few things while writing Hive query, will surely bring great success in managing the workload and saving money.
+Hive makes data processing easy, straightforward, and extensible, so users pay less attention to optimizing the Hive queries.
+But paying attention to a few things while writing Hive query will surely bring great success in managing the workload and saving money.
 Below are a few tips regarding that:

 1. Partitions & Buckets

-It is a big data tool, which can query on large datasets.
+It is a big data tool that can query large datasets.
 However, writing the query without understanding the domain can bring great partitions in Hive.

-If the user is aware of the dataset, then relevant and highly used columns could be grouped into the same partition.
+If the user is familiar with the dataset, they can group relevant and frequently used columns into the same partition.
 This will help in running the query faster and inefficient way.

 Ultimately the no. of mapper and I/O operations will also be reduced.